Elhanan Leib Lewinsky: Writing career

 There is no Temple and no Western Wall in Lewinsky's utopian Jerusalem.
 There is, however, an astronomy center: "The Mount of Olives is no longer a place of graves but… atop it is the acclaimed stellar observatory, for all the wise men of the world accepted Jerusalem as the prime meridian and founded there a universal observatory.

 The book heroes, Yehudit and Elhanan, returned home after their journey and didn't make aliyah.
 Irmy Shik Blum finds this ironic, writing that this is "A very un-Zionist ending for the first Hebrew work of sci-fi.
 Maybe because in the end there's utopia and there's reality.
 And in reality, Elhanan Lewinsky was a grain merchant in the Diaspora, sitting on a train that got stuck in the snow."

 In 1896 Lewinsky started to publish a series of feuilletons, Mahashavot u-ma'asim ('Thoughts and Deeds') in Ha-Shiloaḥ.
 In 50 issues he developed his character, a Jewish man name Rabbi Karov ('Rabbi Close-Relative'), who humorously discussed everyday issues.

-Lewinsky was a friend of Zionist Ahad Ha'am and poet Haim Nahman Bialik, and one of the founders of the Moriah Publishing House.
+Lewinsky was a friend of the Zionist Ahad Ha'am and the poet Haim Nahman Bialik, and was one of the founders of the Moriah Publishing House.